 Occasionally people complain to me that their logo goes all blocky and unclear when it’s used as a watermark on their photos on Facebook.
 On further enquiry, I generally find that this happens with logos of very vivid colours, or plain logos placed onto areas of very vivid colour on the photo.

-Jpeg compression is not Facebook’s creation, though.
+Facebook didn't invent Jpeg compression, though.
 It was devised many years beforehand.
 And it is the nature of jpeg compression that very pure primary colours get degraded more than most.
 I don’t understand how it works, and it’s not important that you do either.
 We must simply accept that it is so, and find ways to manage it.

 Before I delve into matters of compression, I must point out that it can be avoided on Facebook business pages by using PNG files instead.
 PNG files have no compression.
 There are some caveats, though: